mitodl/ocw-studio/videos/README.md

 # Management Commands

 In cases where something may have gone wrong with the data, often due to legacy data issues, there are management commands that can be run to resolve them.
 The commands are defined [here](/videos/management/commands/).
+These commands are:

+- [backpopulate_video_downloads](/videos/management/commands/backpopulate_video_downloads.py) In the existing video workflow, the MediaConvert job creates a downloadable verion as well as the YouTube version.
+Initially, these downloadable versions were not in the same S3 path as the course site's other resource content, and running this command moves them to the appropriate location.
+- [clear_webvtt_files](/videos/management/commands/clear_webvtt_files.py) Some captions were initially saved without an extension; this management command deletes them from S3 and clears the resource metadata, allowing them to be re-created.
+- [sync_missing_captions](/videos/management/commands/sync_missing_captions.py) This management command syncs captions and transcripts from 3Play to course videos missing them.
+- [sync_transcripts](/videos/management/commands/sync_transcripts.py).
+This management command syncs captions and transcripts for any videos missing them from one course (`from_course`) to another (`to_course`).